Learn how to differentiate between the different headphone jacks and plugs, how they work, and how they can affect your audio quality.

-In total, it needs 4 signal wire and one ground wire which only a TRRRS connector can provide.
+In total, it needs four signal wires and one ground wire which only a TRRRS connector can provide.

 Thus, if a jack with an inadequate connector is used (like a TRS connector), the headphone doesn’t receive the complete set of signals to do the CMR.
 Hence, the whole audio connection becomes unbalanced.

-Let’s see if we can put our new-found skill to good use.
+Let’s see if we can put our newfound skills to good use.

-Remember the “3 pole mini” term we mentioned right at the start of the article?
+Remember the “3 pole plug” term we mentioned earlier in the article?
 What do you think it means?

-Ans: 3.5mm TRS jack (Bonus Qns: why do we think is TRS and not TS?)
+Answer: 3.5mm TRS jack (Bonus Qns: why do we think it is TRS and not TS?)

 See if you can read the “Headphone Output” specifications of the Sony TA-ZH1ES and understand what they mean.